zakagan/WordFormable/README.md

 ### Basic algorithm:

 1. First the text file is opened, and its contents are parsed into tokenized words.
+A running counter of the word token's length is also kept.

-2. When a new token is found a word counter is incremented and it gets sorted by each character's alphanumeric value using quick sort.
+2. When a new tokenizer is found a word counter is incremented and it gets sorted by each character's alphanumeric value using quick sort.
+If the token's length is greater than that of the base string, the word is unformable and the rooutine proceeds to the next token.

 3. Since the token is sorted, duplicate characters are grouped together.
 These repeated characters are gathered into another string called partial (since it is a substring of the sorted token).